Are You Guilty of Circular Economy Greenwashing?

 Stop Pretending “Design for Disassembly” Is Enough

-Phrases like “circular economy principles” and “design for disassembly” are meaningless if materials are never actually recovered.
-As an industry we have been designing bolted steel-framed structures for decades.
-And yet, what percentage of that steel has ever been dismantled and reused?
+Phrases like “circular economy principles” and “design for disassembly” lose their meaning if materials are never actually recovered.
+As an industry, we have been designing bolted steel-framed structures for decades.
+Yet, what percentage of that steel has ever been dismantled and reused?
 Simply bolting something together does not make it circular.
-It just shifts responsibility onto the next owner, contractor or demolition crew.
+It merely shifts responsibility onto the next owner, contractor, or demolition crew.

 It's Only Truly Circular If The Circle Already Exists

-A circular economy only works if materials stay in use and flow back into new projects instead of being wasted.
+A circular economy only works if materials remain in use and flow back into new projects instead of being wasted.
 Too often, the claim is theoretical.
-Designing a building so it could be taken apart does not mean it ever will be.
-There is rarely a clear plan, budget or legal obligation to ensure materials are recovered.
-Without those, Design for Disassembly is like labelling a single-use plastic fork "100% Recyclable."
+Designing a building so it could be taken apart does not guarantee it ever will be.
+There is rarely a clear plan, budget, or legal obligation to ensure materials are recovered.
+Without those, Design for Disassembly is akin to labelling a single-use plastic fork "100% Recyclable."

 Start Reusing Materials TODAY

-If you are serious about circularity, the priority must be to reuse materials today.
-Source reclaimed steel, timber, masonry or other components and design buildings around what is available.
+If we are serious about circularity, our priority must be to reuse materials today.
+We should source reclaimed steel, timber, masonry, or other components and design buildings around what is available.
 Form follows availability.

-The buildings that are currently in design or under construction will decide whether we limit warming to 1.5 °C, 2 °C or something much worse.
+The buildings currently in design or under construction will determine whether we limit warming to 1.5 °C, 2 °C, or something much worse.
 The carbon impact of materials is front-loaded.
 If we do not design using reuse now, we lose that opportunity forever.

 The Burden Falls On Someone Else